 Cinematography by Vidh Ayyanna and editing by Philomin Raj.

 Sheela Rajkumar plays the postal worker who took a liking to Mandela after she picked his name.
-She has been in Tamil films since 20217 including a long running tv. series.
-Also appeared in "Kumbalangi Nights" (2019).
+She has been in Tamil films since 2017 including a long running tv. series.
+Also appeared in "Kumbalangi Nights" (2019), a Malayalam film.

 Sangili Murugan played the elder authority that tried to bring democracy to a small village.
 He has been in films since 1981.